EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

    * The remainining bytes encode the ciphertext.

+Possible alternative configurations for the encoding of the Object-Security option are discussed in {{sec-no-source-auth}}.
+However, their usage is NOT RECOMMENDED by this specification.

 # Message Processing # {#mess-processing}

 Each multicast request message and unicast response message is protected and processed as specified in {{I-D.ietf-core-object-security}}, with the modifications described in the following sections.
 Furthermore, error handling and processing of invalid messages are performed according to the same principles adopted in {{I-D.ietf-core-object-security}}.